The Remote Desktop Commander Suite introduced a new dashboard and report in version 5.0 that tracks terminal server CPU usage by application.

 Here is more about how you can put that capability to work for you:

 Tracking CPU Usage by Remote Desktop Services Programs in the “CPU Use By Application” Dashboard

 First, make sure you have deployed the Remote Desktop Commander agent to each of your remote desktop servers, Citrix hosts, or WVD hosts.
 Once agents have been deployed and are collecting data, go to the Reports and Dashboards menu, and select the “CPU Use By Application” dashboard.

 Choose the time frame you want to evaluate.
-Quickly, the Remote Desktop Commander Suite calculates the CPU usage per remote desktop application, and sorts programs by greatest to least usage.
+The Remote Desktop Commander Suite very quickly calculates the CPU usage per remote desktop application and sorts programs by greatest to least usage.

 If you want to dive into the user session where the application was running, highlight the process name, and click “Open Selected Session.”
 That recorded remote desktop services session will then be displayed, and you can see all the activity and performance impact of all processes in that user session.

 Keeping an Eye on Programs That Regularly Tax the CPU on Remote Desktop Session Hosts with the “CPU Use By Application” Report

 - From within the CPU Use by Application Dashboard, you can click the small Report (Printer) icon to immediately generate an instant report of what is currently displayed in that dashboard.